 Arizona Humanities and the Walton Sustainability Solutions Initiatives and School of Historical, Philosophical and Religious Studies at Arizona State University are pleased to announce an exclusive Arizona tour of Water/Ways, a traveling exhibition from the Smithsonian Institution.
-Twelve venues are needed to host this Smithsonian exhibition for six weeks at a time starting in June 2018.
-Host sites are invited to apply by March 1, 2017.
+Below are the selected host sites for the new exhibition tour that will kick off in June 2018.
+Stay tuned for more information, host site dates, programming schedule, and more!

 Water/Ways explores the endless motion of the water cycle, its effect on landscape, settlement and migration, and its impact on culture and spirituality.
 It looks at political and economic efforts to ensure access to water, and explores how human creativity and resourcefulness provide new ways to protect water resources and renew our relationship with the natural environment.